pydicom/pydicom/doc/tutorials/pixel_data/compressing.rst

 The plugins available for each encoder are listed in the :mod:`API reference<pydicom.encoders>` for the encoder type.

-You can also change the compression on an already compressed dataset.
-Because this requires that the *Pixel Data* be uncompressed, a matching :doc:`image data handler</old/image_data_handlers>` for the initial compression method is required.
+Implicitly changing the compression on an already compressed dataset is not currently supported, however it can still be done explicitly by decompressing prior to calling :meth:`~pydicom.dataset.Dataset.compress`.
+In the example below, a matching :doc:`image data handler</old/image_data_handlers>` for the original transfer syntax - *JPEG 2000 Lossless* - is required.

 .. code-block:: python